Marshall Islands Nuclear Claims Tribunal: Background

 The Wilson cloud from test Baker, situated just offshore from Bikini Island at top of the picture.

-From June 30, 1946, to August 18, 1958, the United States detonated sixty-seven nuclear bombs with a total yield of 109 MtonTNT on the Bikini and Enewet atolls of the Marshall Islands, resulting in significant damage to the atolls and nearby areas.
-From 1981, several cases were brought by Marshall Island inhabitants in front of the United States Court of Claims.
-Following the signing of the Compact of Free Association between the US and MI governments, the Republic of the Marshall Island (RMI) agreed to "espouse and dismiss" the private damages claims of its citizens that were in front of the US Court of Claims in exchange for the US government establishment of $150 million trust fund for settlement of all claims which was to be used to compensate the affected Marshallese citizens over time.
+From June 30, 1946, to August 18, 1958, the United States detonated sixty-seven nuclear bombs with a total yield of 109 MtonTNT on the Bikini Atoll and Enewet Atoll of the Marshall Islands, resulting in significant damage to the atolls and nearby areas.
+From 1981, several cases were brought by Marshall Islands inhabitants in front of the United States Court of Claims.
+Following the signing of the Compact of Free Association between the US and MI governments, the Republic of the Marshall Islands (RMI) agreed to "espouse and dismiss" the private damages claims of its citizens that were in front of the US Court of Claims in exchange for the US government establishment of $150 million trust fund for settlement of all claims which was to be used to compensate the affected Marshallese citizens over time.
 In addition, the agreement indemnified the parties and the government shall use the fund such that "The amount of such indemnification shall not, in the aggregate, exceed $150 million".